William Alicea Pérez

 William "Willie" Alicea Pérez (born February 23, 1972) is a Puerto Rican politician and the current mayor of Aibonito.
 Alicea is affiliated with the New Progressive Party (PNP) and has served as mayor since 2009.

 Education

-Has a BA in Business Administration with a concentration in Management from the Interamerican University of Puerto Rico Barranquitas Campus.
+Pérez has a BA in Business Administration with a concentration in Management from the Interamerican University of Puerto Rico Barranquitas Campus.

 Work

 Several infrastructure projects were completed in 2014 during his tenure including the inauguration of the Centro Hidroterapeútico de la Montaña, a therapeutic center for elderly, the Estadio Hermanos Marrero, a baseball stadium and he announced future plans for a gym, another stadium and other projects to benefit the community of Aibonito.